pranathi21palancha/weather-data/README.md

 # Weather Data Integration Pipeline

 This project simulates the integration of a third-party reporting tool (OpenWeatherMap API) with a data system.
-It includes an end-to-end ETL pipeline that extracts weather data, transforms it, and loads it into a PostgreSQL database.
+It includes an end-to-end ETL pipeline that extracts weather data, transforms it using Apache Spark, and loads it into a PostgreSQL database.

 ## Project Overview

 The Weather Data Integration Project demonstrates key data engineering skills by creating a pipeline that:

 1. Extracts weather data from the OpenWeatherMap API
-2. Transforms the raw data to fit a designed star schema
+2. Transforms the raw data using Apache Spark to fit a designed star schema
 3. Loads the processed data into a PostgreSQL database
 4. Orchestrates the entire ETL process using Apache Airflow

 ## Features

 - API data extraction using the Requests library
-- Data transformation using Pandas
+- Big data transformation using Apache Spark
-- Data loading into PostgreSQL using SQLAlchemy
+- Data loading into PostgreSQL using Spark JDBC
 - ETL workflow orchestration with Apache Airflow
 - Error handling and logging
 - Unit testing for each component